2019 JB Priestley Award for Writers of Promise (Win)

-Prior to life as a writer, Stephen worked as an Associate Producer on a range of critically acclaimed film and TV productions: projects including the Academy Award shortlisted UNKNOWN WHITE MALE and multi-award winning TOTTENHAM AYATOLLAH.
-Stephen co-directed a short-film RECOMPENSE, which screened at the BFI and was an official selection for the New York Independent Film Festival, where it won Best Actor, Best Actress and Best Directorial Debut in the Short Film Category.
-He directed BALLOON at the Southwark Theatre in January 2016.
+Prior to life as a writer, Stephen worked as an Associate Producer on a range of critically acclaimed film and TV productions: projects including the Academy Award shortlisted UNKNOWN WHITE MALE and multi-award-winning TOTTENHAM AYATOLLAH.
+Stephen co-directed short-film RECOMPENSE, which screened at the BFI and was an official selection for the New York Independent Film Festival, where it won Best Actor, Best Actress and Best Directorial Debut in the Short Film Category.

 ASSOCIATE WRITER CREDITS